 The court also turned its attention to how the debt payments had been collected, noting that the husband had not made any voluntary payments towards the original judgment and that all payments received were collected through five court garnishments.
 The involvement of third parties in the garnishment process is important because it leaves the husband a further step removed from the payment process.

 In its decision, the court wrote the wife,

 “Has the right to allocate the garnished funds as she sees fit to maximize her recovery.
 She chooses first to apply monies to the property claims and only thereafter to the lump sum of spousal support.
 I, therefore, give effect to the relief that she seeks in this Motion to Change, including the request to have the $480,000 lump sum spousal support award enforced by the FRO.”

 In addition to the principal amount owing, the husband was also ordered to pay an additional $20,000 in interest.

 The financial aspect of divorce or separation can increase the pressure on everyone involved.
 However, it’s also important to understand the impact that non-payment of support can have on someone who relies on that money to meet their daily cost of living.
 It should also be stated that high net worth households may require a more complex approach to assert division and support.
-The experienced family law team at Howie Johnson Barristers & Solicitors has extensive experience in helping clients with a wide range of family law issues, including those discussed today.
+The experienced family law team at Johnson Miller Family Lawyers has extensive experience in helping clients with a wide range of family law issues, including those discussed today.
 We’re fortunate that many of our clients are referred to us by current or former clients, which we hope gives you the confidence to trust us with your family’s legal needs.
 To see if we are the right legal team for you, please reach out to us online or by phone at 519-973-1500 to book an initial meeting today.